ChetanThapliyal/3-tier-architecture-deployment-GKE/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-**Note:**

-* Replace the bracketed sections with specific instructions for setting up each environment.
-* You can add additional sections to the README for further documentation,  like project structure or how to run tests (if applicable).